dominik-ilja/delta-desk-notes/Sushchnosti/Organisasjon/Delta Desk/Lyudi/Josh Jennings.md

 - Nerd core (Music)
 - He used to live in a shifty 1-bedroom apartment in Queens, New York with his ex wife.
 The prices were expensive even back then.
-- he witnessed and went through a bunch of horrible things:
+- He witnessed and went through a bunch of horrible things:
     - Lady overdosing
     - Dude masturbating in the street
     - Almost getting robbed by four guys
     - People getting killed
--

 I received

 ### Sunday, August 24, 2025